xregistry/spec/core/spec.md

 implementation MAY choose to prefix them as necessary.
 However, the same prefix MUST be used consistently for all APIs in the same Registry Service.

+Support for any particular API defined by this specification is OPTIONAL, however it is STRONGLY RECOMMENDED that server-side implementations support at least the "read" (HTTP `GET`) operations.
+Implementations MAY choose to incorporate authentication and/or authorization mechanisms for the APIs.
+If an API is not supported by the server then a `405 Method Not Allowed` HTTP response MUST be generated.

+The remainder of this specification focuses on the successful interaction patterns of the APIs.
+For example, most examples will show an HTTP "200 OK" as the response.
+Each implementation MAY choose to return a more appropriate response based on the specific situation.
+For example, in the case of an authentication error the server could return a `4xx` type of error instead.

 The following sections define the APIs in more detail.

 #### Registry Model